bogzbonny/yeehaw/_TODO.md

            problems.
     - fix the up-dir (..) button

+10. MousePossibility events:
+    - adjust mouse event logic to mirror that of the keyboard, each element can define what kind of mouse logic it is able to receive.
+    - this way priority can be defined between different types of mouse events, noteably within a scrollable pane, the scroll event could be routed to the scrollpane if it is not over a textbox widget but routed to the textbox widget if the the event takes place over the widget AND the priority of the widget is greater than the priority of the scrollpane
+    - it would be cool to integrate in better capture event logic too, if the mouse event is NOT captured, send the event to the next priority down.
+       - this could potentially also be applied to the accomplish the scroll situation as described above.. first send the event to the inner pane, then if the mouse scroll event is not captured then send it to the scrollable pane.

 30. figure out a nicer way of inheriting element functions from the above element besides lots of boilerplate, probably though the use of a macro